Does the cold or flu have you not feeling your best? Skip over the counter medicines and with these 15 Natural Cold and Flu Remedies!

 15. Sleep Tight – Research shows that people who sleep seven hours or less a night were almost three times more likely to develop a cold as those who got eight or more hours.

-What are your favorite natural methods to combat cold and flu?
+What are your favorite natural cold and flu remedies?